+We are the brains behind:

+- DSDM

+- AgilePM®

+- AgileBA®

+- AgilePgMTM

+- AgilePfM

+- AgileDSTM

-We are the brains behind DSDM, AgilePM[®], AgileBA[®], AgilePgM[TM], AgilePfM, AgileDS[TM] and AgilePM for Scrum as well as the originators of the Framework for Business Agility - including the Nine Principles of Agile Leadership and the Agile Culture Matrix.
+- AgilePM for Scrum

+- And the originators of the Framework for Business Agility including the Nine Principles of Agile Leadership and the Agile Culture Matrix.

-What's coming up from the professional body?
+What's coming up from the Agile Business Consortium?

-Framework for Business Agility (FBA)
+The Framework for Business Agility